kktt007/note/temp.md

 - a curved piece of glass or plastic that makes things look larger, smaller or clearer when you look through it

+- approach

+- We need to adopt a new approach to the problem.

+- movement nearer to somebody/something in distance or time

+She hadn't heard his approach and jumped as the door opened.

 ### 4.10
 [Windows 10下使用Neovim + SpaceVim](https://blog.csdn.net/How_key/article/details/88413220)